mossgreen/mossgreen.github.io/_posts/2018-09-26-Spring-Certification-Spring-Boot.md

 Spring Boot is an opinionated framework that helps developers build stand-alone and  production-grade Spring-based applications quickly and easily.

-**The main goal of Spring Boot**
+**The primary goals of Spring Boot**

-- Provide a radically faster and widely accessible getting-started experience for all Spring development.
+- Provide a radically **faster** and widely accessible getting-started experience for all Spring development.

-- Be opinionated out of the box but get out of the way quickly as requirements start to diverge from the defaults.
+- **Be opinionated** out of the box but get out of the way quickly as requirements start to diverge from the defaults.

-- Provide a range of non-functional features that are common to large classes of projects (such as embedded servers, security, metrics, health checks, and externalized configuration).
+- Provide a range of non-functional features that are common to large classes of projects, such as
+    - embedded servers,
+    - security,
+    - metrics,
+    - health checks,
+    - externalized configuration

-- Absolutely no code generation and no requirement for XML configuration.
+- **Absolutely no code generation** and **no requirement for XML** configuration.

 **The key features** include:

 - Spring Boot starters, easy dependency management
 - Spring Boot autoconfiguration, with sensible defaults
 - Elegant configuration management
 - Spring Boot actuator
 - Easy-to-use embedded servlet container support

-## What are the advantages of using Spring Boot?

-- Spring Boot starters
-  These starters are pre-configured with the most commonly used library dependencies so you don’t have to search for the compatible library versions and configure them manually.
-E.g., the `spring-boot-starter-data-jpa` starter module includes all the dependencies required to use Spring Data JPA, along with Hibernate library dependencies, as Hibernate is the most commonly used JPA implementation.

-- Spring Boot autoconfiguration.
-  Spring Boot configures various components automatically, by registering beans based on various criteria.
-The criteria can be:
-    - Availability of a particular class in a classpath
-    - Presence or absence of a Spring bean
+- **ApplicationRunner or CommandLineRunner**
-    - Presence of a system property
-    - Absence of a configuration file

-    For example, if you have the spring-webmvc dependency in your classpath, Spring Boot assumes you are trying to build a SpringMVC-based web application and automatically tries to register DispatcherServlet if it is not already registered.

-- Elegant configuration management
-  -  Spring supports `@PropertySource`.
-  -  Spring Boot takes it **even further** by using the sensible defaults and powerful type-safe property binding to bean properties
-  -  Spring Boot supports having deparate configuration files for different profiles without requiring much configuration.

-- Spring Boot actuator.
-  It provides a wide variety of such production-ready features:
-  - Can view the application bean configuration details
-  - Can view the application URL mappings, environment details, and configuration parameter values
-  - Can view the registered health check metrics

-- Easy-to-use embedded servlet container support.
-  It creates a JAR type module and embed the servlet container in the application to be a self-contained deployment unit.

-## Why is it “opinionated”?

-- It follows the “Convention Over Configuration” approach.
-- It pre-configures Spring app by reasonable defaults.
-- It's highly customizable

-Most of Spring application configuration is based on a common `application.properties` or `application.yml` file.
-If none is specified, it already has those property’s values as defaults.

-## What things affect what Spring Boot sets up?

-Spring Boot provides many custom `@Conditional` annotations to meet developers’ autoconfiguration needs based on various criteria, each of which can be used to control the creation of Spring beans.

-- A specific class is present in the classpath
-- A Spring bean of a certain type isn’t already registered in the ApplicationContext
-- A specific file exists in a location
-- A specific property value is configured in a configuration file
-- A specific system property is present/absent

-Example:

-- `@ConditionalOnClass`
-- `@ConditionalOnMissingClass`
-- `@ConditionalOnBean`
-- `@ConditionalOnMissingBean`
-- `@ConditionalOnProperty`
-- `@ConditionalOnResource`
-- `@ConditionalOnWebApplication`
-- `@ConditionalOnNotWebApplication`

-**How does it work?
-How does it know what to configure?**

-Spring Boot auto-configuration attempts to automatically configure your Spring application **based on the jar dependencies** that you have added.

-For example, if HSQLDB is on your classpath, and you have not manually configured any database connection beans, then Spring Boot auto-configures an in-memory database.

-Spring Boot configures various components automatically, by registering beans based on various criteria.
-The criteria can be:
-    - Availability of a particular class in a classpath: `@ConditionalOnClass`, on the other hand `@ConditionalOnMissingBean`
-    - Presence or absence of a Spring bean: `@ConditionalOnBean`, `@ConditionalOnMissingBean`
-    - Presence of a system property
-    - Absence of a configuration file

 **ApplicationRunner or CommandLineRunner**